sherryhli/Extriviaganza/GameBackendSocketIO/README.md

 # Game Backend

-A Node.js application built with socket.io, Express.js and MongoDB.
+A Node.js application built with socket.io, Express.js, MongoDB, and Redis.

+`server.js` facilitates the gameplay and real-time communication between players while `worker.js` runs as a background process (on a separate Heroku dyno) and populates a Redis cache of questions to speed up question retrieval.

-## Events
+## Server

+The server handles the following events:

 ### `join game`